statamic/docs/content/collections/docs/image-manipulation.md

 ## Presets

-Glide Presets are pre-configured manipulations that will be automatically warmed when new image assets are uploaded.
-These presets are managed in `config/statamic/assets.php` as an array that holds a list of named presets and their desired parameters.
+Presets are pre-configured sets of manipulations that can be referenced at a later time.
+They are managed in `config/statamic/assets.php` as an array that holds a list of named presets and their desired parameters.

 ```php
 'image_manipulation' => [